Frequently Asked Questions (FAQs)

 The Master of European Studies can be started in the winter and summer semester.
-The application deadline for the winter semester is 15 July, for the summer semester 15 January.
+The enrollment deadline for the winter semester is 15 September, for the summer semester 15 March.

 Applications for the double Master's programmes are only possible for the winter semester (application deadline 15 July).